 So, what exactly can this PC do?Why, we’re glad you asked because there are no fewer than three points in which this PC excels: 1080p gaming, VR and streaming, and overclocking.

 Much like its predecessor – the hugely popular GTX 1060 with 6GB of VRAM – the GTX 1660 Ti is a graphics card that will let you max out pretty much any game while still providing you with a stable 60 FPS.
 In fact, it’s much closer in performance to the GTX 1070.
 And we only say ‘pretty much any game’ because of some poorly optimized hardware-eaters out there like Assassin’s Creed Odyssey.
 But even in games such games, the framerate should never drop below 45 FPS, and keep in mind that this is with every single graphics setting turned on and cranked up the max!
 Tinkering with the graphics options just a bit should easily get you a stable 60 FPS even in games like Odyssey and Metro Exodus.
 As for most other AAA titles, they inch closer to 100 FPS than 60.
-In fact, you can easily get 60 FPS in 1440p in most of them, and even 30 FPS in 4K in the better-optimized ones, but the convention is to make these benchmarks with everything set on Ultra, so with that in mind we proudly grant the GTX 1660 Ti the title of 1080p Master.
+In fact, you can easily get 60 FPS in 1440p in most of them, and even 30 FPS in 4K in the better-optimized ones, but the convention is to make these benchmarks with everything set on Ultra, so with that in mind we proudly grant the GTX 1660 Ti the title of 1080p Champion.

 VR and Streaming